tlott99/csc-340-first-order-logic/README.md

 Remember: for prolog to work, all final facts will have to have one term, create at least one instance of dog, wolf, cat, lion, and turtle.

-Create an Ask Section that determines:
+Create an Ask Section that determines: whether your turtle is an animal whether you dog is a canine for all animals for all mammals